BrickMMO/hackathon-panel/index.markdown

 2) We will discuss the control panel requirements.
 You will have a chance to ask any questions to the project researchers and students from the Web Development program.

-3) In groups, you will use your preferred methond to design and mockup the control panel.
+3) In groups, you will use your preferred method to design and mockup the control panel.
 This can include sketches or renderings.

 4) Each groups will have approximately 5 minutes to present their concept and a winning group will be chosen.
 The winning group will receive one of the many LEGO® GWP kits.